Recognizing Burnout After The Pandemic: The New Normal of Overexertion

 - Remote Work and Its Challenges: Transitioning to working from home meant juggling professional duties while managing home responsibilities, often without clear boundaries.

-- Lack of Social Interaction: Reduced face-to-face interactions and reliance on virtual meetings can lead to feelings of isolation.
+- Lack of Social Interaction: Reduced face-to-face interactions and reliance on virtual meetings often led to feelings of isolation.

 - Job Insecurity: With businesses shuttering or downsizing, many faced the threat of unemployment, leading to taking on more work to prove their worth.

-- Overexposure to Technology: Continuous screen time, constant email notifications, and the compulsion to be always available contribute to fatigue.
+- Overexposure to Technology: Continuous screen time, constant email notifications, and the compulsion to be always available contributed to fatigue.

-- The Continuous News Cycle: Relentless updates on the pandemic, often negative or conflicting, have induced a sense of despair.
+- The Continuous News Cycle: Relentless updates on the news, often negative or conflicting, induced a sense of despair.

 - Lack of Recovery Time: With no distinct work hours, many found themselves working longer, without adequate breaks.

-Prevention is the first step, and understanding one’s limits is essential.
-Here are some ways to manage or even prevent burnout during these challenging times:
+Here are some ways to manage or even prevent burnout during challenging times:

 - Establish Clear Boundaries: Designate specific work hours and stick to them.
 Create a dedicated workspace at home to mentally separate work and relaxation.

-- Digital Detox: Allocate specific times to check emails and news, and ensure regular breaks from screens.
+- Digital Detox: Allocate specific times to check emails and ensure regular breaks from screens.

-- Seek Social Connections: Engage in regular conversations with loved ones, even if it’s virtually.
+- Seek Social Connections: Engage in regular conversations with loved ones, colleagues, and friends.
+Consider starting or joining a Mastermind group or a book club.
 Remember, you’re not alone in this.

 - Physical Activity: Regular exercise can help reduce stress and anxiety.
 Even simple activities like walking can make a difference.

-- Seek Professional Help: If feelings of anxiety, sadness, or detachment persist, it may be time to consult with a mental health professional.
+And, finally, remember you can Seek Professional Help: If feelings of anxiety, sadness, or detachment persist, it may be time to consider talking to a mental health professional.